-- Speed: With more and more searchers making their first contact on the go, this provides a quick way for users to make that first contact without having to complete a form or potentially wait their turn in a phone queue to get in touch with your business.
+- Speed: With more and more searchers making their first contact on the go, this provides a quick way for users to make that first contact.
+Now they will not have to complete a form or potentially wait their turn in a phone queue to get in touch with your business.

 - Convenience: Message extensions allow a potential customer to initiate and continue a conversation at their own pace instead of requesting a scheduled call to discuss their needs.

-- Accessibility: No business would like to miss out on a potential customer or lead because they were too busy to make that first contact.
-Message extensions show users that your staff is flexible when it comes to how they are contacted.
+- Accessibility: Businesses do not like to miss out on a potential customer or lead just because they appeared too busy for that first contact.
+Message extensions demonstrates to your users that your staff is flexible and adaptable to how they are contacted.

 How to Setup an Adwords Message Extension